-St Botolph's C of E Primary School Equality Objectives 2023-2026 Objectives Outcomes/ Success criteria Actions (& key people responsible) Timescale To improve the progress and attainment of all disadvantaged and SEND pupils so that the difference between their outcomes and those of other pupils nationally decreases The PP strategy is produced which clearly states the rationale behind the use of the PPG and actions as a result.
-The difference between outcomes for pupil premium children and SEND all other children decreases Decisions on PPG spending are based on effective self-evaluation / research Pupil premium spending plan published.
-Monitoring timetable in place for standards and progress with focus on disadvantaged and SEND Subject Leaders to review their subject data to target support for children eligible for the Pupil Premium Grant across the curriculum.
-Termly monitoring and reporting to SLT & C&S committee -Dec - April - June To address any gender differences identified in outcomes across the school Gender differences in all subjects to decrease term on term All teachers to use data to identify any gender differences.
-All teachers create a curriculum, which will be engaging for different genders to develop their reading and writing.
-Teachers can state what they are doing to address any gender issues in their class.
-Subject Leads to analyse gender issues in their subject and suggest ways to overcome this.
-Termly monitoring and reporting to C&S committee - Dec - April - June To improve attendance of disadvantaged children Gap in attendance between disadvantaged pupils and others diminishes 1.
-Half termly monitoring with Attendance Lead to identify persistent absentees and agree follow-up actions including working with parents/ carers 2.
+St Botolph's C of E Primary School Equality Objectives 2022-23

+Objectives Outcomes/ Success criteria Actions (& key people responsible) Timescale To improve the progress and attainment of all disadvantaged and SEND pupils so that the difference betweentheir outcomes andthose of other pupils nationally decreases The PP strategy is produced which clearly states the rationale behind the useof the PPG and actions as a result.
+The difference betweenoutcomes for pupil premium children and SEND all other children 1.
+Decisions on PPG spending are based on effectiveself-evaluation / research 2.
+Pupil premium spending plan published.
+3. Monitoring timetable in place for standards and progress with focus on disadvantaged and SEND 4.
+Subject Leaders to review their subject data to target support for children eligible for the Pupil Premium Grant across the curriculum.
+Termly monitoring and reporting to SLT & C&S committee - Jan 2023 - April 2023 - June 2023 To address any gender differences identified in outcomes across the school decreases Gender differences in all subjects to decreaseterm on term 1.
+All teachers to use data to identify any gender differences.
+2. All teachers create a curriculum, which will be engagingfor different genders to develop their reading and writing.
+3. Teachers can state what they are doing to address anygender issues in their class.
+4: Subject Leads to analyse gender issues in their subject and suggest ways to overcome this.
+Termly monitoring and reporting to C&S committee Jan 2023 April 2023 June 2023 To improve attendance of disadvantaged children Gap in attendance between disadvantaged pupils and others diminishes 1.
+Half termly monitoring with Attendance Lead to identifypersistent absentees and agree follow-up actions including working with parents/ carers 2.
 Termly meeting between Office staff and AL - Attendance lead.
-3. Regular communication to parents regarding importance of regular attendance and punctuality (EP) 5.Involvement of outside agencies where appropriate e.g. EWO, LA Attendance Team Termly monitoring and reporting to C&S Committee - Dec - April - June To ensure that materials used in school promote equality and diversity Children's attitudes and actions reflect a tolerant view of those around them who they may perceive as 'different'.
+3. Regular communication to parents regarding importance of regular attendance and punctuality (EP) 5.
+Involvement of outside agencies where appropriate e.g. EWO, LA Attendance Team Termly monitoring and reporting to C&S Committee - Jan 2023 - April 2023 - June 2023 To ensure that materials used in school promote equality and diversity Children's attitudes and actions reflect a tolerant view of those around them who they may perceive as 'different'.
 All staff to monitor their use of images/ resources to ensure that they represent diversity and promote tolerance of difference.
-Ongoing practice Review in June

-To increase the Take up of clubs Monitor the current take up of clubs Termly membership of and extra-curricular (AL) monitoring disadvantaged pupils experiences across 2.
-Carry out pupil perception of and reporting and pupils with SEND all groups is broadly those who have not attended clubs to C&S in out of school clubs equal 3.
-Take action based on pupil voice Committee and activities 4.
-Termly HT report - extracurricular section Report on % of SEND pupils attending June review extra-curricular clubs to governors (termly) as well as disadvantaged.
+Ongoing practice Review in June 2023 To increase the membership of disadvantaged pupils and pupils with SEND in out of school clubs and activities Take up of clubs and extra-curricular experiences across all groups is broadly equal 1.
+Monitor the current take up of clubs (AL) 2.
+Carry out pupil perception of those who have notattended clubs 3.
+Take action based on pupil voice 4.
+Termly HT report - extracurricular section Report on % of SEND pupils attending extra-curricular clubs to governors (termly) as well as disadvantaged.
+Termly monitoring and reporting to C&S Committee June 2023 review